ipfabric/docs/docs/IP_Fabric_Settings/ca.md

 ### Converting to `.crt`

 `.crt` is nothing more than a PEM certificate with a custom extension.
-If you need to convert you certificate, you can use `openssl` command line tool to do so.
-It is typically pretty clever in guessing input format:
+If you need to convert your certificate, you can use the `openssl` command-line tool to do so:

 ```shell
 openssl x509 -in my_custom_ca.der -out /usr/local/share/ca-certificates/my_custom_ca.crt
 ```

+`openssl` is typically pretty good at guessing the input format.

 ## Deleting a custom certificate

-1. Delete appropriate files / directories from `/usr/local/share/ca-certificates/`.
+1. Remove relevant files/subdirectories from `/usr/local/share/ca-certificates`.
 2. Run `update-ca-certificates`.